Endrius-Albert/Endrius-Albert/README.md

 ---

 ## 🎯 Objective
-🌍 Preparing to start applying for **IT internships**, with the goal of gaining **practical experience** and developing my skills across different areas of technology.
+🌍 Seeking to start applying for **IT internships**, with the goal of gaining **practical experience** and developing my skills across different areas of technology.

 ---